 Eliminating unused cloud resources is a step in the right direction, but to truly optimize your cloud spend, you need to ensure that your cloud deployment is the most efficient size for your needs.

 Start by determining your peak resource consumption to determine approximately how much cloud capacity you need, and then take a close look at the resources you are currently paying for.
 Eliminate improperly utilized assets, to reduce your charges in the process.
-Rightsizing should be an ongoing task, continually optimizing your cloud services for improved efficiency and performance.
+Rightsizing should be an ongoing task, continually improving your cloud services for better efficiency, performance, and cloud cost optimization.

 Morpheus can inventory all of your on-prem and public cloud instances, apply analytics to efficient use of resources, and then recommend guidance to rightsize CPU, memory, and storage… reducing cloud cost by 30% on average.